February 8, 2020

 I had an interesting conversation some years ago with a Palestinian friend and colleague in Jerusalem.
 He was willing to be critical of Israel on a number of issues, for example, suggesting that maintaining the Green Line as a border between Israel and Palestine constituted a form of “Apartheid.”
 But, in the end, even with the critique, he suggested that most Palestinians in the West Bank now (quietly – not publicly) want a bi-national state and that many – despite being critical publicly – would welcome citizenship in Israel.
 Indeed, I would suggest that the now popular “Apartheid” argument hinges, conceptually, on the bi-national state as its operating assumption and goal, even while many individuals state publicly that they do not want the bi-national state option.

 I had trouble understanding the Apartheid part of his argument, stuck, as I was, on the UN definition of Apartheid.
 I argued that Apartheid, as defined in international law and definition developed directly from the South African case, maintains several criteria as necessary to count as Apartheid.
 My conceptual summary of these is as follows: (1) To be Apartheid, the question must regard a domestic situation reflecting a pattern of extreme civil and human rights abuses, including random arrests, torture, and infringement of human dignity and freedom, upon a country’s own domestic population or citizenry.
 And, (2) it must include inhumane treatment of civilians and citizens for basic expressions of human freedom, including speech.
 That is, it is not about separatist groups or paramilitary activities.
 Rather, it is about barring the basic ability to live, speak, and represent one’s self in a humane way.
 And, (3) a domestic population, which may be minority or majority numerically, is targeted by the state apparatus with overt policies, public laws, as well as covert policies and practices (including police and military practices) intended to harm the population mentally, materially, and bodily (this, directly from the UN definition) with the goal of denuding that population either of existence altogether or of substantive agency and ability to self-represent in the wider society, political, and economic processes.
-That is, Apartheid comes from and is defined by what was, in all but law, a slavery state.
 And, finally, (4) the population that is targeted by the state is defined racially, although it might be defined in other communal ways as well and still count under the UN definition of Apartheid by analogy.

 Because of all of these factors, I argued that the Israeli-Palestinian case did not constitute Apartheid.
 Rather, I argued, Palestinians inside Israel since 1967 have increasingly enjoyed civil and human rights, including an increasingly robust set of options for civil society organizing and representation of their agendas and any civil rights concerns in effective Israeli courts – which Palestinian-Israelis have valued highly over time – and a more complex Knesset (parliament) that is, nonetheless, surprisingly available to a high degree to all domestic populations by my direct, micro-level observations.
-Palestinians within the Green Line who are citizens of Israel, thus, at least after 1967 do not relate in any way to the definition of Apartheid.
-(Pre-1967 may be another question.)
+Palestinians within the Green Line who are citizens of Israel, thus, at least after 1967, do not relate in any way to the definition of Apartheid.
+(Pre-1967 may or may not be another question, and I do not have enough information about it to offer an argument at this time.)
 To the contrary, they have robust civil rights frameworks within which they can and do work on a regular basis, as well as increasing openness at the level of social practices and (to use a “southernism” from the U.S.) increasing (although not unproblematic) degrees of “integration.”
 Granted, that “integration” has been slow in coming, and early in the civil rights process, post-1967, conditions were difficult for Palestinian-Israelis by comparison to today.

 My friend and colleague said something to the effect of – Exactly.
 Palestinian-Israelis enjoyed basic (and some extensive) civil rights, education, and increasingly good access to jobs and the economic sphere, while Palestinians in the West Bank and Gaza languished under martial law in large amounts of territory, as well as open military/paramilitary conflict.
 (Having interviewed Palestinian-Israeli women in the Haifa region of Israel, I knew that, while they see the rather extensive positive changes in civil rights within Israel as important and substantial, they nonetheless do not necessarily see their own subject positions in a perfectly rosy light.
 That is, there is still plenty of work to do – in relation to rights, to be sure, but even more in the social sphere.
-Indeed, women’s groups actively engage in such social activities.)
+Indeed, Jewish and Arab women’s groups actively engage in political mobilization aimed to address issues of social equality.)

 Then it began to dawn on me what some Palestinians might be saying in preferring a bi-national state to the exclusion of further preference for an independent Palestinian state.